 All of that is very true and helpful and will help you connect to your target audiences.
 And hopefully you have studied how your target audiences talk about your services, products, and related topics.

 But do you have data to back any of that up?

 If you’re lucky, you’ve had budget to do informed, strategic market research.
 If you haven’t been able to do the research, most likely you’re basing your messaging on anecdotal information.
 That’s useful, but how do you know it’s really accurate?
 And what do you know about how the people who aren’t already your customers / clients / donors / volunteers talk about your organization, important topics, products, or services?

 And even if you’ve been lucky enough to do comprehensive market research with a statistically relevant sample size, we can guarantee that there’s a much, much larger data set: Google’s.

-Google provides keyword data through a free tool for its advertisers called Keyword Planner.
+Google provides keyword data to its advertisers.
 We don’t do paid search advertising (though we have partners who do), but we can use this same data to find out how your target audience is searching for (and thus talking about) the products, services, and relevant topics that matter to them.